-The double Dalitz decays of the $\eta$ meson, $\eta\to e^{+}e^{-}e^{+}e^{-}$, $\eta\to \mu^{+}\mu^{-}\mu^{+}\mu^{-}$, and $\eta\to e^{+}e^{-}\mu^{+}\mu^{-}$, are now kinematically allowed.
-Let us first analyze the latter for simplicity.
+The double Dalitz decays of the $\eta$, $\eta\to e^{+}e^{-}e^{+}e^{-}$, $\eta\to \mu^{+}\mu^{-}\mu^{+}\mu^{-}$ and $\eta\to e^{+}e^{-}\mu^{+}\mu^{-}$ processes are now kinematically allowed.
+Let us first analyse the latter, for simplicity.
 In this case, the two dilepton pairs are different and consequently there is no interference phenomenon.
-Hence, the distribution rate is just given by eq.~(\ref{distribution}) and shown in figure~\ref{DoubleDalitzeta2e2mu} in two different manners, one expressed in terms of the dielectron invariant mass and the other in the dimuon variable (blue and red solid lines respectively), where, of course, both curves integrate the same.
-Our predictions are shown in table~\ref{eta2e2mu}, where the source of the associated errors comes from the error bands associated to the TFF for the case of the factorisation approach, and from the uncertainty on the single virtual slope for the description employing CAs.

-From the experimental side, we respect the current upper limit, while from the theory side, because of the appearance of a dimuon pair in the final state, the effect of the TFF increases the $\mathcal{BR}$ about $50\%$ for the same arguments as explained in $\eta\to\ell^{+}\ell^{-}\gamma$.
-This decay, though much more sensitive than $\pi^{0}\to e^{+}e^{-}e^{+}e^{-}$ to the double virtual slope, $b_{1,1}$, would require accurate measurements as well as demanding a very precise description of the TFF, in order to diminish its associated error, for deducing $b_{1,1}$, far from the present situation.
-Comparing with other authors, we agree with the predictions of ref.~\cite{Petri:2010ea}, while we have found discrepancies with the value $5.83\cdot10^{-7}$ of ref.~\cite{Lih:2009np}, with the prediction $2\cdot10^{-7}$ of ref.~\cite{Bijnens:1999jp} and with the estimate $7.84\cdot10^{-7}$ of ref.~\cite{Miyazaki:1974qi}.
-In the later case, the reason seems to be a typographical fault of a factor of 2 missing as pointed out in both refs.~\cite{Barker:2002ib,Petri:2010ea}.
-In such case, it would reproduce the QED result of table~\ref{eta2e2mu} as it should be, because they did not consider the momentum dependence of the TFF.
+Hence, the distribution rate is just given by Eq.~(\ref{distribution}) and shown in Fig.~\ref{DoubleDalitzeta2e2mu} in two different manners, one expressed in terms of the dielectron invariant mass and the other in the dimuon variable (blue and red solid lines respectively), where, of course, both curves integrate the same.
+Our predictions are shown in Table~\ref{eta2e2mu}, where the source of the associated errors comes from the error bands associated with the TFF for the case of the factorisation approach, and from the uncertainty on the single-virtual slope for the description employing CAs.
+From the experimental side, we respect the current upper limit, while from the theory side, because of the appearance of a dimuon pair in the final state, the effect of the TFF increases the $\mathcal{BR}$ about $50\%$, for the same arguments as explained for $\eta\to\ell^{+}\ell^{-}\gamma$.
+This decay, though much more sensitive than $\pi^{0}\to e^{+}e^{-}e^{+}e^{-}$ to the double-virtual slope, $b_{1,1}$, would require accurate measurements as well as demanding a very precise description of the TFF, in order to diminish its associated error, for deducing $b_{1,1}$, far from the present situation.
+Comparing with other authors, we agree with the predictions of Ref.~\cite{lab36}, while we have found discrepancies with the value $5.83\times 10^{-7}$ of Ref.~\cite{lab35}, with the prediction $2\times 10^{-7}$ of Ref.~\cite{lab34} and with the estimate $7.84\times 10^{-7}$ of Ref.~\cite{lab66}.
+In the latter case, the reason seems to be a typographical fault of a factor of 2 missing, as pointed out in both Refs.~\cite{lab36,lab53}.
+In such a case, it would reproduce the QED result of Table~\ref{eta2e2mu} as it should be, because they did not consider the momentum dependence of the TFF.